desiiiree/gamevisornary/README.md

 #### His big dreams:

-Born in 2010 15th of April 15th in India, Kankinada, and grew up in Mumbai has big plans for the his future, has a great passion for horror and multiplayer games he himself wants to be a game developer\software engineer to create his own! with a great talet still in progress of 3d modelling and is learing to code and is very bright will be able to easily achive that!
+Born in 2010 15th of April 15th in India, Kankinada, and grew up in Mumbai has big plans for the his future, has a great passion for horror and multiplayer games he himself wants to be a game developer\software engineer to create his own! with a great talent still in progress of 3d modelling and is learing to code and is very bright will be able to easily achive that!

 --other--  --will add photo of place we are from--